 Players like Messi and Xavi at Barcelona.
 Both are play makers and combine cleverly with Dani Alves on the right side.
 Alves acts as support player, like a wall that Messi and Xavi can play off of and get the ball back when they are open again.
 Alves of course is a unique player, as he’s extremely skilled, and can get down the line to cross the ball and into the attack.
 But players should work together and share the ball, and Messi, Xavi, and Alves offer no better example of this.

 Communicate through how you play the ball itself, if you play a hard ball into someone’s feet that tells the player they are under pressure.
-If you play a soft pass to somone that means you’re trying to draw the player back to the ball to open up space behind them.
+If you play a soft pass to someone that means you’re trying to draw the player back to the ball to open up space behind them.
 Overall, play crisp passes to your teammates, if not, the ball will get cut out by the defense and it’s easy to control a firm pass.
+This is one of those soccer tips that all players should learn at a young age.

 The key though is to give the ball and get the ball – play the ball quickly in one and two touches.
 If you hold on to the ball too long you will lose it.
 And even if you don’t lose the ball, if you don’t play the ball quickly, you can kill an attack and allow the opposing team to get back on defense.